MedTechChain/tools/README.md

 Designed for:
 * `OS`: Ubuntu
 * `Containerization`: Docker Desktop

-* `Interpeter`: Bash v4+
-* `Java`: v17+
+## Folder strucutre

+All other repositories should be placed in a common root.
+This is required since there is the need to place the crypto material in the other repositories before build.

 ### Hyperledger Fabric - Tools

-Run `tools-cli.sh` to start an interactive terminal within the docker container `fabric-tools`.
-This container joins the `fabric-tools` network which will be also used by the other nodes.
+Run `fabric/tools-cli.sh` to start an interactive terminal within the docker container `fabric-tools`.

-The `tools-cmd.sh` script is called by other automation scripts, so the developer can ignore it.
+The `fabric/tools-cmd.sh` script is called by other automation scripts, so the developer can ignore it.

-The `scripts` folder is mounted in these containers.
+The `fabric/scripts` folder is mounted in these containers.
 These scripts perform fabric commands.

 ### Setup Hyperledger Fabric Infrastructure

-1. Run the `infra-up.sh` for setup.
+1. Run the `infra/infra-start.sh [--light]` for setup.
+Light mode runs fewer hospitals
 2. Run the `cc-deploy.sh` to deploy the chaincode.
 Make sure to provide the path to the `chaincode` repo folder or have in at the same level as the `dev-tools` repo folder.
-When you deploy a new version, it is better to recreate the infrastructure.
+When you deploy a new version, make sure to update the version and sequence number in the `fabric/.env` file.
+These can be reset by recreating the infrasturcture.

 ### Application Development - Port Mapping
 * **Peer ports**:
-    * `peer0.medtechchain.nl` - localhost:8051
+    * `peer0.medtechchain.nl` - 8051
-    * `peer0.medivale.nl` - localhost:9051
+    * `peer0.medivale.nl` - 9051
-    * `peer0.healpoint.nl` - localhost:10051
+    * `peer0.healpoint.nl` - 10051
-    * `peer0.lifecare.nl` - localhost:11051
+    * `peer0.lifecare.nl` - 11051

 ### Deploying a new Chaincode version

 Before any deployiment using `cc-deploy.sh`, make sure to set the vairables in the `.env` to new unique values (version and sequence).

-### Chaincode Development - Chaincode as a Service
-TODO: Coming soon

 ### Clean Hyperledger Fabric Infrastructure
 1. Start/stop infra using the `infra-start.sh`/`infra-stop.sh`
-1. Run `infra-down.sh` for a full clean
+1. Run `infra-clean.sh` for a full clean

+### Project scripts

+The util scripts in the `dev-tools` folder perform operations accross the project repos and start all services:
+* `./all-run.sh [--light] [<SMTP_PASSWORD>]`
+* `./all-stop.sh [--clean]` (the flag cleans all volumes)
+* `./ums-be-run.sh [--light] [<SMTP_PASSWORD>]`
+* `./ums-be-stop.sh [--clean]` (the flag cleans all volumes)

 ### Known problems